gmickel/giffer-adapter-twitter/README.md

-# giffer-adapter-twitter
+# giffer-adapter-twitter - An image grabber for twitter

-Twitter adapter for giffer.
+Originally made to be used with the giffer download bot [Giffer](https://github.com/MaxGfeller/giffer).
+This adapter can also be used standalone to grab gifs from the public twitter API endpoints.

-## authentication
+## Authentication

 enter your Twitter API credentials in the `config.js` file, see `config.js.example`